boa-dev/boa-dev.github.io/blog/2025-06-15-temporal-impl-1.md

 Furthermore, we actually learn some interesting things about the JavaScript API from looking at the `temporal_rs` API:

-1. `Temporal.PlainDate` constructor can throw.
+1. The `Temporal.PlainDate` constructor can throw.
 2. When the calendar is omitted, the default calendar is used (this will default to the `iso8601` calendar)